NikiforovAll/nikiforovall.github.io/_posts/2019-11-30-nikiforovall-setup.md

 ## Summary

-It was brief overview of my dotfiles setup.
-I encourage you to investigate internals of my dotfiles repository for mode details.
+It was a brief overview of my dotfiles setup.
+I encourage you to investigate the internals of my dotfiles repository for mode details.
 Feel free to fork and work on dream setup of your own.
 Let me know what you think about it!